 Adventurous is what I like to call myself.
 What better adventure than to climb on the top of your own anxieties and thoughts and have an aerial view of your mind?!
 So, when I was looking for this kind of adventure, I came across this 10-days meditation course with Vipassana Centre.
-This course already infamous for its stern rules.
+People who know about this course will know that it is infamous for the stern rules.
 For 10 days, the participants are not supposed to read, write, talk, workout intensely, use mobile phones!
 Not even eye-contacts with your fellow course-mates!
-Now, that is some challenge for someone like me who cannot keep quite even while she is asleep!
+Now, that is some challenge for someone like me who cannot keep quiet even while she is asleep!
 Surprisingly, I was happy to set aside my all-time-buzzing-device for a while.

-Exactly why, meditation is more for the youngsters.
-Having our thoughts lined-up as adults can help us live a mindful life.
-We will be able to deal with situations in much better way, with optimal over-reactions.
+Meditation is more for youngsters because having our thoughts lined-up as adults can help us live a mindful life.
+We will be able to deal with situations in a much better way, with optimal over-reactions.
 We would hardly need substance or adrenaline rush to feel alive.
 Isn’t that what we all keep wandering for with each passing day?

 Just dive-in our minds and explore the infinite possibilities of our own personality without tagging or labeling any thought as good or bad.
-Yes, it is that simple!
 Some things seem unbelievable simply because of their simplicity.
 But shouldn’t happiness be just that, simple?

 All we need to do is connect with ourselves and rest will fall in place.